simbricks/simbricks/doc/quickstart/index.rst

 Next Steps
 ******************************

-* Check out more SimBricks exampels from our SimBricks examples repo at :simbricks-examples:`\ `.
+* Check out more SimBricks examples from our SimBricks examples repo at :simbricks-examples:`\ `.
-* To learn more about the inner workings and details of SimBricks check out :ref:`chap-learn` chapter.
+* To learn more about the inner workings and details of SimBricks check out the :ref:`chap-learn` chapter.
+* To run virtual prototypes on your own machines, check out :ref:`sec-setup-compile`.
 * Join the SimBricks community on :slack:`Slack`